damianh/anc-lambda-simulator/README.md

     `instanceLifespan` and if older, then it is disposed and a new one created.
     If younger, then it is reused.
 Then the request is delayed by `requestExecutionDuration` before finally being handled.
-Real world indicates this is typcically ~100ms.
+Real world indicates this is typically ~100ms.

  1. When a request is completed, the `ServerInstance` is placed back in the pool (implemented as a queue) for re-use by subsequent requests.